All Episodes

 That's what I tell all my friends.

-You started me on this political journey, Sean.
+You're joining me on this political journey, Sean.

-So this is my fault that you got into politics.
+So, is this my fault that you got into politics?

 What did I do wrong in my life?